Sam-Sims/kractor/README.md

-# Kraactor

 [![Release](https://github.com/Sam-Sims/kraactor/actions/workflows/release.yaml/badge.svg)](https://github.com/Sam-Sims/kraactor/actions/workflows/release.yaml)
 ![GitHub release (with filter)](https://img.shields.io/github/v/release/sam-sims/kraactor)
 ![crates.io](https://img.shields.io/crates/v/krakenxtract
 )

+# Kraactor

 **kra**ken extr**actor**

-Extract reads from a FASTQ file based on taxonomic classification via Kraken2.
+Kraactor extracts sequencing reads based on taxonomic classifications obtained via [Kraken2](https://github.com/DerrickWood/kraken2).
+It consumes paired or unpaired `fastq[.gz/.bz]` files as input alongisde a Kraken2 standard output.
+It can optionally consume a Kraken2 report to extract all taxonomic parents and children of a given taxid.
+Fast by default, it outputs `fast[q/a]` files, that can optionally be compressed.
+Kraactor significantly enhances processing speed, improving the speed for uncompressed fastqs by approximately 24x and for compressed fastqs by about 8x.
+For additional details, refer to the [benchmarks](benchmarks/benchmarks.md)

 ## Motivation

 Heavily inspired by the great [KrakenTools](https://github.com/jenniferlu717/KrakenTools).

-Having been wanting to experiment with Rust for a while, this is essentially an implementation of the `extract_kraken_reads.py` script, [re-implemented](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2Fgood-for-you-crab-v0-5v9ygeh9r1c91.jpg%3Fs%3Dd759db5275e32c6e2bd5c22bddbd783acca46247) in Rust.

 The main motivation was to provide a speedup when extracting a large number of reads from large FASTQ files - and to learn Rust!

-## Current features

-- Extract all reads from a `fastq` file based on a taxonomic id
-- Extract all the parents or the children of the specified taxon id
-- Supports single or paired-end `fastq` files
-- Supports both uncompressed or compressed inputs and outputs.
-- Multithreaded
-- ~24x speed up reading uncompressed fastq files and ~8x speed up reading compressed fastq files compared to KrakenTools

-## Benchmarks (WIP)

-For more detail see [benchmarks](benchmarks/benchmarks.md)

 ## Installation